-We do not grant product return rights to our customers for any product, except for our OraQuick[®] In-Home HIV test.
-Accordingly, we have recorded an estimate of expected returns as a reduction of gross OraQuick[®] In-Home HIV product revenues in our consolidated statements of operations.
+We do not grant return rights to our customers for any product, except for our OraQuick[®] In-Home HIV test.
+Accordingly, we have recorded an estimate of expected returns as a reduction of gross OraQuick[®] In-Home HIV product revenues in our consolidated statements of income.
 This estimate reflects our historical sales experience to retailers and consumers, as well as other retail factors, and is reviewed regularly to ensure that it reflects potential product returns.
-As of December 31, 2016 and 2015, the reserve for sales returns and allowances was \$217 and \$310, respectively.
+As of December 31, 2017 and 2016, the reserve for sales returns and allowances was \$217.
 If actual product returns differ materially from our reserve amount, or if a determination is made that this product's distribution would be discontinued in whole or in part by certain retailers, then we would need to adjust our reserve.
 Should the actual level of product returns vary significantly from our estimates, our operating and financial results could be materially affected.